Enter Our Photo Contest »

-Medicinal, Herbal, Poisonous, Religious, Magic, Romantic.
-Historically, wildflower folklore is the original “grapevine.”
-Since plants are a basic food source, from the beginning, man has hoped, noticed, and prayed that the plant world would provide more than simple subsistence.
-The “special properties” of certain plants were first studied as being “useful”, which meant mostly medicinal.
+Historically, wildflower folklore is the original "grapevine."
+Since plants are a basic food source, from the beginning, humankind has hoped, noticed, and prayed that the plant world would provide more than simple subsistence.
+The "special properties" of certain plants were first studied as being "useful", which meant mostly medicinal.
 Many of these properties, real or imagined, were permanently attached to the flowers in their names, both botanical and common.

 Through various civilizations and centuries of superstition, fear, apocalyptical events, wars and peace, mankind has assigned almost everything good and bad to many plant species.
 And many of these "properties", whether real or imagined, were permanently attached to various species in the form of their names, both botanical and common.
 As can be expected, certain species have built up major sets of "uses" and stories, while others have been largely ignored.
 For example, if a plant had, or seemed to have, toxic properties, that attracted "scientists" who investigated if for medicinal uses.
 If a species was thought to be successful as a medicine, its use became familiar, and perhaps a psychic added a few additional ideas.
 This is why certain wildflowers carry very long and fascinating histories, some amazing, some amusing, and some very important, even today.

 Wildflowers have always been important for medicinal purposes since hundreds of them are herbs.
 The Roman, Pliny,the Elder, (23-79AD) wrote an encyclopedia of agriculture in which he described plants of his time in great detail, including many wildflowers and their uses as medicines